Nicola Hitchcock: 2000s

+2010s–present

 In 2012, Hitchcock released a self-produced EP consisting of three new tracks "A Coeurs Vaillants", "Magic Heart" and the title track, "Quarterbright".
 She is currently working on her next solo release and also on new collaborations.

 In 2016, Hitchcock was a guest vocalist on Steve Jansen's Tender Extinction album on the track "Faced with Nothing".

-In 2020, Hitchcock released a new single Song For Rachel.
+In 2020, Hitchcock released a new single, "Song for Rachel".